 Keep the conversation going

 While we’re going to wrap it up here, there was a lot more great conversation during our AMA with Ramli John.
-Interested in getting in on the conversation with more go-to-market leaders in the product-led space?
+Interested in getting in on the conversation with fellow GTM leaders?
 Then request to join us over on Pocus’ invite-only Slack community, where we’ll keep you up to date on every upcoming AMA.

-It’s free to get involved, but we can’t promise you won’t spend some time getting sucked into conversations with the best minds in Product-Led Sales!
+It’s free to get involved, but we can’t promise you won’t spend some time getting sucked into conversations with the best minds in Go-To-Market!